bimdata/javascript-api-client/docs/BcfApi.md

 <a name="createTopicEvent"></a>
 # **createTopicEvent**
-> TopicEvents createTopicEvent(topicsPk, projectsPk, data)
+> TopicEvents createTopicEvent(projectsPk, topicsPk, data)